jzurner1/cyber_learning_path/README.md

 ## 1.3 Operating Systems: Linux
 This will cover commands built into Linux; applications like Wireshark will come later.
-Many of these are easy enough to cover multiple per day.
+Many of these are easy enough to cover multiple per day, but others may take longer.

 - [ ] File system commands
   - [ ] pwd